TreeBASE/treebase/doc/v3/user-story-07-governance.md

 - Code of conduct

 ### Impact and Metrics

+*TODO: find out and specify whether and where this information is covered*

 - Usage statistics
 - Citation information
 - Data holdings summary
 - Community reach

 ### Funding and Support

+*TODO: find out and specify whether and where this information is covered*

 - Current funders
 - Historical funding
 - How to support TreeBASE
 - Institutional partnerships

 ### Contact and Engagement

+*TODO: find out and specify whether and where this information is covered*

 - Contact information
 - Social media presence
 - Mailing lists